 Cultured epithelial cells are a versatile graft used as an autograft or allograft.
 Thin slices of the epidermis can be harvested and cultured; however, this process is time-consuming, and burns should definitively receive grafting as soon as possible.
 Adherence and strength of the cultured epithelial cells on full-thickness burns are major disadvantages in its overall acceptance.
 Another disadvantage is that the cultured epithelial cells lack the dermal layer, which is a vital layer of the skin that promotes wound healing.
 It is best used on top of the intact or regenerated dermis so that the cells can incorporate into the wound bed.
 Stem cells in suspension are not used commonly but have the potential for future use due to their broad application in previously meshed or grafted wounds, partial-thickness wounds, and wounds with the regenerated or intact dermis.

-Grafts are usually incorporated into the wound bed between postoperative days 3 to 5, which means that at this point, mobilization with active range of motion and physical therapy can begin without fear of shearing the graft.
+Grafts are usually incorporated into the wound bed between postoperative days 3 to 5, which means that at this point, mobilization with an active range of motion and physical therapy can begin without fear of shearing the graft.
 Passive stretching and functional splinting should be performed as soon as possible to prevent graft contracture that may necessitate reconstruction.

 Overall survival of the skin graft is important, but cosmetic outcomes and body image cannot be ignored when treating burn patients.
 Burn scars are a common occurrence after skin grafting and can cause anxiety, depression, pain, itching, altered pigmentation, temperature intolerance, and decreased range of motion secondary to scar contracture.
 Scar formation is propagated by deficiencies in the biosynthetic and tissue degradation pathway during wound healing.
 Fibroblast proliferation and excessive collagen production without degradation create hypertrophic scars and keloids.
 Scar contracture is a normal part of wound healing, but when the process gets altered, it can result in abnormal scar formation.
 Burn patients are hypermetabolic and in a pro-inflammatory state and subsequently experience prolonged wound-healing, which contributes to hypertrophic scar formation and alterations in pigmentation.
 The risk of hypertrophic scar formation increases if healing is not complete by 21 days.
 Surgical scar revision is the standard of care for burn patients who have contractures or poor cosmetic results.
 Surgical scar revision can be performed using skin substitutes, laser therapy, flaps, biomaterials, and other novel treatment approaches.